Cumbres and Toltec Scenic Railroad: Steam locomotives

 All of the steam locomotives operating on the C&TSRR are former Denver and Rio Grande Western Railroad locomotives.
 The railroad owns three classes of steam locomotives.
 The K-27, K-36 and K-37 engines are all outside frame "Mikado" engines built by Baldwin Locomotive Works.
 As of 2023, of the ten steam locomotives currently owned by the C&TSRR, Nos.
-463, 484, 487, 488 and 489 are all operational.
+463, 484, 487, 488, and 489 are all operational.

 Locomotive 497, a class K-37 locomotive, was restored to operating condition for the Durango and Silverton Narrow Gauge Railroad (D&SNG) in 1984 and was traded to the C&TSRR in late October 1991 in exchange for class K-36 locomotive 482.
 Locomotive 497 was later taken out of service indefinitely in October 2002 and currently sits in storage in the Chama roundhouse awaiting an overhaul.
-On February 16, 2022, the railroad announced that K-37 locomotives 492 and 497 will both be evaluated to see which one is in better shape to be restored back to operating condition.
+On February 16, 2022, the railroad announced that K-37 locomotives 492 and 497 will be evaluated to determine which is in better condition for restoration to operating condition.
 After careful evaluation, locomotive 492 was chosen for restoration instead of locomotive 497.
-On August 9, 2023, locomotive 492 was moved off of its storage track and moved into the Chama roundhouse in preparation for the restoration.
-Currently, the C&TSRR is restoring locomotive 492 to burn coal and will also be temporarily using locomotive 497's tender behind locomotive 492.
+On August 9, 2023, locomotive 492 was moved from its storage track into the Chama roundhouse in preparation for restoration.
+Currently, the C&TSRR is restoring locomotive 492 to burn coal and will temporarily use locomotive 497's tender behind it.

 In October 2019, locomotive 489, a class K-36 locomotive, went down for a Federal Railroad Administration (FRA) mandated 1,472-day inspection and replacement of the smokebox.
 However, the work was halted due to the COVID-19 pandemic in March 2020.
 The work resumed on the 1,472-day inspection and installation of the new smokebox in October 2020.
-On December 15, 2020, the railroad announced that they would be converting locomotive 489 to burn oil instead of coal.
+On December 15, 2020, the railroad announced that it would be converting locomotive 489 to burn oil instead of coal.
 The decision was made "to ensure viability in diverse environmental conditions."
 The conversion of locomotive 489 was completed in June 2021, just in time for the opening of the 2021 operating season.
-On August 3, 2022, the railroad announced that parts have been ordered for a second K-36 locomotive, locomotive 487, to be converted to burn oil over the winter of 2022 to 2023.
+On August 3, 2022, the railroad announced that parts had been ordered for a second K-36 locomotive, locomotive 487, to be converted to burn oil over the winter of 2022 to 2023.